Equality between Women and Men

 Article 7 of the ESF Regulation (EU) No. 1304/2013 stipulates that equality between men and women is to be taken into account and promoted throughout the preparation and implementation of ESF measures; the sustainable participation of women in employment must be increased and their professional progress must be improved, thus combating the feminisation of poverty.
 Furthermore, gender-based segregation must be reduced, gender stereotypes must be combated in the labour market and in general, education as well as vocational training, the reconciliation of work and personal life for all as well as the equal sharing of care responsibilities between women and men must be promoted.

-Significant documents and legal provisions within the context of the EU gender equality policy are the European Pact for Gender Equality (2011–2020) and the Strategy for Equality between Women and Men (2010–2015), which include central gender equality policy objectives and requirements concerning important ESF fields of intervention and core objectives, such as employment and education policy.
+Significant documents and legal provisions within the context of the EU gender equality policy are the European Pact for Gender Equality (2011–2020) and the Gender Equality Strategy 2020-2025, which include central gender equality policy objectives and requirements concerning important ESF fields of intervention and core objectives, such as employment and education policy.

 The German Federal Operational Programme formulates clear objectives concerning equality of women and men which address, for instance, the increase in employment securing a livelihood and the economic independence of women, a better reconciliation of work and personal life, the removal of gender-specific stereotypes in career choice and the increase of the share of women in decision making positions.
 These objectives are implemented with the support of specific actions and the gender mainstreaming strategy and are monitored by (the ESF’s own) controlling tools, including Gender Budgeting, which enables an optimisation of programme controlling from a gender perspective.